TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 ---

 First, let's answer the question right away.
-Fibers were created so one could implement generator pattern which is in ruby called `Enumerator`.
+Fibers were created so one could implement generator pattern which in ruby is incorporated in `Enumerator`.
 That's it.

 To quote [one book](https://www.amazon.com/dp/0596516177):
 > Fibers are an advanced and relatively obscure control structure; the majority of Ruby programmers will never need to use the Fiber class directly